philip-h/utgclassroom/source/class1/index.md

 date: 2019-09-13 16:23:44
 ---

+## July 22, 2020

+Hey guys,

+In today's class we are still working on Level2!
+Tomorrow we will finish it off and start to look at animations!

+See you guys tomorrow!

 ## July 21, 2020

 Hey guys, in today's class, we just continued working on our Level 2!